Everyone who enjoys parks, beaches, and public outdoor spaces has a responsibility to keep them clean. Carry out what

 The top three categories of trash collected in beach cleanups in Rhode Island in 2018 were plastic and foam pieces less than 2.5 centimeters (so-called "tiny trash"), accounting for 28% of all beach litter; smoking-related litter consisting of cigarette butts, wrappers, and cigar tips constituting 25% of the total trash; and drinking-related trash at 23%, according to Save The Bay.
 Among the trash collected in the third category were plastic bottles, glass bottles, cans, caps, and plastic straws, lids, and stirrers.

 In an effort invest in and celebrate the state park system, the Department of Environmental Management (DEM) is working to improve trash and recycling services at state beaches and reduce litter in parks, beaches, and parking areas this summer.
 Visitors are encouraged to bring waste-free lunches and reusable meal and drink containers to the beach to help reduce the negative impacts of ugly and unsanitary trash on shorelines.

 DEM, which supports efforts to reduce plastic pollution, acknowledges that it has work to do reducing its own use of plastics.
 At state beach entrance booths this summer (except Misquamicut), parking attendants will hand out small trash bags by request only and remind patrons of the carry-in/carry-out policy.

-At Misquamicut, the state's biggest and most popular beach, no bags will be available as part of a new approach being tested in collaboration with the Town of Westerly to address the problem of excessive trash left on the beach and in the parking lot.
-This summer, DEM has positioned dumpsters at every other beach entry point and Westerly is supplying a solar-powered Bigbelly waste recycling system at the pavilion.
-Misquamicut visitors – 78% of whom are from out-of-state – will have access to these dumpsters to deposit trash and recyclables as they exit the beach and return to their vehicles.
-DEM has added four seasonal employees at Misquamicut to monitor the containers and collect litter and trash from the parking area and beach.
-DEM will measure the success of the pilot program through customer surveys and quantitative litter assessments.
+At Misquamicut, no bags will be available as part of a new approach being tested in collaboration with the Town of Westerly to address the problem of excessive trash left on the beach and in the parking lot.
+During the summer season, DEM positions dumpsters and recycling bins at beach entry points and the main pavilion.
+Misquamicut visitors – 80% of whom are from out-of-state – have access to these dumpsters to deposit trash and recyclables as they exit the beach and return to their vehicles.
+DEM has added additional seasonal employees at Misquamicut to monitor the containers and collect litter and trash from the parking area and beach.